Shahid Azmi: Crimes and imprisonment

 At age 14, Azmi was arrested (or detained) by Mumbai police for indulging in violence during the 1992 Mumbai communal riots.
 Since he was a juvenile, he was let off leniently and did not serve time in jail.
-Subsequently, he crossed over into Pakistan-administered Kashmir, where he spent a brief period at a militant training camp, but soon returned.
+Subsequently, he crossed over into Pakistan-occupied Kashmir, where he spent a brief period at a militant training camp, but soon returned.
 As he said to The Times of India in an interview, "I had seen policemen killing people from my community.
 I have witnessed cold-blooded murders.
 This enraged me and I joined the resistance."
 In December 1994, he was arrested under the Terrorist and Disruptive Activities (Prevention) Act (now repealed), for an alleged conspiracy to assassinate some politicians and Shiv Sena leader, Bal Thackeray, and given a five-year jail sentence, however in the same year, the Supreme Court acquitted him.
 In all, he spent seven years at Tihar Jail, Delhi.

 It was during his stay at Tihar Jail, that he started his college education, first graduation followed by a postgraduate course in creative writing; once he was acquitted of the charges, he went to study for a law degree (LLM) in Mumbai.